htnminh/optimization-project/README.md

 # General 2D Bin Packing Problem
 A Mini-project for Fundamental of Optimization course: The 2D Bin Packing Problem using Constraint Programming, Mix Integer Programming, and a heuristic.

 Algorithms' performance analyzed.
-For more, please take a quick look at the report `REPORT.pdf`.
+For more, please take a quick look at the report (`REPORT.pdf`).

+**Note**:
+For file paths in scripts,
+- If you run in VS Code, file path should be `files/generated_data/ ...`
+- If you run in terminal or Pycharm, file path should be `generated_data/ ...`

 Hyperlinks:
 - GitHub repository: <https://github.com/htnminh/optimization-project>